unrealcv/synthetic-computer-vision/README_raw.md

 # Reference

+This list is generated automatically using the awesome scholar.py library.
+Thanks to ...

+Information is retrieved from google scholar.
+Send [me](qiuwch@gmail.com) an email if you spot any mistake.

+Citation is from google scholar by the date: xxx. as an indicator of impact.

 ## 2016

 <div id='synthia'></div>
 Ros, German, et al. "The SYNTHIA dataset: A large collection of synthetic images for semantic segmentation of urban scenes."
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
 2016.

 <div id='virtualkitti'></div>
 [Gaidon, Adrien, et al. "Virtual Worlds as Proxy for Multi-Object Tracking Analysis." arXiv preprint arXiv:1605.06457 (2016). ](http://download.xrce.xerox.com/virtual-kitti-1.2/virtual_worlds_multi_object_tracking.pdf)